Painting, Drawing, Gaming

 I’m a part-time artist and a part-time gamer.
 I do have a full time job that is not connected to art or gaming, that’s why for the time being they both have to stay only as part-time activities.

 I started to draw in high school after my friend made me read Naruto manga and my style back then was manga too.
 I always loved realistic portraits and wanted to be able to paint them so soon after my first attempts at drawing at all I also tried drawing celebrities portraits.
 About 2 years later I bought my first graphic tablet and delved into the world of digital art.
 My journey with acrylic paints I started in 2015 when I decided to participate in a local weekly painting workshops.
-Everyone there painted with oil paints so I had to find my own way in using acrylics but I think we became friends since then.
+Everyone there painted with oil paints so I had to find my own way in using acrylics but I think I managed to do this and so we (the paints and me) became friends since then.
 I still attend the workshops and with other artists there we had several exhibitions now and I won several rewards in art competitions.